imikerussell/TideTimes/README.md

 Next Low Tide Height: 0.8
 ```

-## Intergration with Home Assistant
+## Integration with Home Assistant

 Home Assistant is an amazing, open source, home automation platform.
 If you're into home automation and own a few devices you should think about linking them together inside [Home Assistant](https://home-assistant.io/)!